INSAAAAANE BUST !! And MASKS OFF The ACTORS!! 5 -7 ATTEMPTS WERE MADE To DELIVER THIS DATA

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-Bill Barr and SANTA's Helpers -The SERPENT ACTORS GUILD ALL Hiding Behind Their HUMAN MASKS...YOU WILL KNOW THEM BY THEIR FRUITS
+Bill Barr and SANTA's Helpers -The SERPENT ACTORS GUILD ALL Hiding Behind Thier HUMAN MASKS...YOU WILL KNOW THEM BY THEIR FRUITS

 Jonathan's videos can also be found on these other venues: